gkarpeev/Beautiful-fractal-artist/README.md

 ## Description

-This software draws and helps to explore beautiful fractals.
+This software draws and helps in exploring beautiful fractals.

 To explore the fractal, you can change the scale and zoom.